Abbotsford: William Skates was with the assembly for three nights of ministry February 5-7.

 Hickory: Gospel meetings with Jonathan Seed and Brody Thibodeau started on January 26 and were planned for two weeks, D.V.
 The meetings were conducted in English and Spanish.

 Marysville: The assembly commenced gospel meetings January 26 with Marvin Derksen and David Hierlihy.

 Blue River: Following their recent children’s meetings in the village of Muscoda, the assembly was very encouraged with 70-100 children out nightly, including some parents and grandparents.
 Given the interest, they purposed making it a monthly effort beginning late February, D.V.
 The assembly is also seeking guidance on possible gospel meetings at the same location.

-Chihuahua: On January 27, Nelson Ovalles (Chihuahua) and Gilberto Torrens commenced a gospel series in the hall in El Porvenir, located south of the hall where the assembly meets.
+Chihuahua: On January 27, Nelson Ovalles (Chihuahua) and another brother commenced a gospel series in the hall in El Porvenir, located south of the hall where the assembly meets.
 There has been a regular children’s meeting held in this area for a number of years.